 The Montana Law Enforcement Testing Consortium (MTLETC) administers a written test and a physical abilities test in order to create a pool of candidates for the position of entry-level peace officer.
-The following agencies participate in this process: The cities of Belgrade, Chinook, Conrad, Eureka, Fairview, Glasgow, Great Falls, Havre, Helena, Laurel, Libby, Livingston, Manhattan, Miles City, Ronan, and West Yellowstone; and the counties of Big Horn, Lewis & Clark, Mineral, Musselshell, Park, Toole, Valley and Yellowstone.
+The following agencies participate in this process: The cities of Belgrade, Chinook, Conrad, Eureka, Fairview, Glasgow, Great Falls, Havre, Helena, Laurel, Livingston, Manhattan, Miles City, Ronan, and West Yellowstone; and the counties of Big Horn, Lewis & Clark, Mineral, Musselshell, Park, Powell, Toole, Valley and Yellowstone.
 The MTLETC conducts this testing at three (3) locations throughout Montana.
 (Refer to the testing schedule below).

 In order to test, all candidates will be required to have a valid United States government issued photo identification/driver’s license, a minimum of a high school diploma or equivalent certification and be at least 18 years of age.